PatrickGABrown/Hive123/README.md

 ## Features
 List of features and TODOs for future development:
 - Program reads in data from multiple CSV files and stores them in Spark SQL tables
-- Uses appropriate queries (siz different queries) to gather information on the data from the CSV files
+- Uses appropriate queries to gather information on the data from the CSV files
 - Creates a menu for the user to easily choose which queries to run and which tables to see.
 To-do list:
 - Implement better exception handling for the menu